mzufferey/omics/index.md

+the Comparative Toxicogenomics Database (CTD) (http://ctdbase.org/; accessed on 1 August 2021), which is a free online database that  provides information including chemical–gene/protein interactions.

+drug IC50 data of breast cancer cell lines and the gene expression data  of these cell lines were obtained from the Genomics of Drug Sensitivity  in Cancer database (GDSC) (https://www.cancerrxgene.org/;

 * **Genomics of Drug Sensitivity in Cancer** (CRx) resource (Yang et al., 2013)

 * essential survival gene datasets from The Cancer Dependency Map, the latter of which catalogs genes driving cancer progression